Dan-Zuo/Dan-Zuo-academic/content/_index.md

         - certificate_url: https://www.edx.org
           date_end: ''
           date_start: '2021-01-01'
-          description: -- Use descriptive statistics, Markowitz portfolio theory and utility function to complete an optimization case analysis, obtain the optimal asset allocation under a certain return requirement.
+          description: '-- Use descriptive statistics, Markowitz portfolio theory and utility function to complete an optimization case analysis, obtain the optimal asset allocation under a certain return requirement.
           -- Use Excel function and VBA function respectively to find the optimal portfolio.
 Generate efficient frontier and draw capital market lines.
-Use Excel Solver to identify global minimum variance portfolios and tangent portfolios, maximizing the Sharpe ratio as a constraint.
+Use Excel Solver to identify global minimum variance portfolios and tangent portfolios, maximizing the Sharpe ratio as a constraint.'
           organization: edX
           organization_url: https://www.edx.org
           title: Asset Management and Fund Allocation